Published: March 2016

 The Humane Society of the United States staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $500,000 to The Humane Society of the United States to support its campaigns for corporate cage-free egg reforms.
+The Open Philanthropy Project recommended a grant of $500,000 to The Humane Society of the United States to support its campaigns for corporate cage-free egg reforms.

 The Humane Society of the United States is an animal advocacy organization that engages in a variety of activities, including campaigning for food-industry corporations to end the use of cages to confine egg-laying hens.
 We believe that corporate cage-free campaigns are a particularly effective method for reducing animal suffering, and that The Humane Society of the United States has played an important role in the success of many of these campaigns in the past.
 We think it is likely that the effectiveness of these campaigns will scale reasonably well.

 This grant falls within our work on farm animal welfare, one of our focus areas within U.S. Policy.

 On our page about a similar grant made to The Humane League (THL), we wrote in greater depth about the benefits of cage-free systems and the track record and cost-effectiveness of cage-free campaigns.
 We elaborated briefly on the potential cost-effectiveness of corporate cage-free campaigns on our page about a similar grant to Mercy for Animals (MFA).
 In short, roughly 260 million hens are currently confined in battery cages in the U.S.1 Peter Singer has called these hens “the most closely confined, overcrowded and generally miserable animals in America.”2 We believe that corporate campaigns to abolish battery cages are the most cost-effective approach to improving the welfare of these hens.